 On completion of the course, you will be able to:

-- Carry out design calculations for a wide range of unit operations
+- Carry out design calculations for a wide range of process plant equipment,

 Who should attend

 This course will be of particular interest to engineers or researchers in the chemical, petrochemical, water, oil and gas industries.